Frequently Asked Questions (FAQ)

 • FGDC metadata (text/XML)

-• Page-sized burn post-fire Landsat image and burn severity map with burn severity statistical summary (PDF)
+• Letter-sized, post-fire Landsat image and burn severity map with burn severity statistical summary (PDF)

 • Google Earth map with pre/post Landsat image, burn scar boundary and thematic burn severity data (KMZ)